LightBurnSoftware/Documentation/CreatingNewVectors.md

 * Resulting shape can be auto-converted to splines.
 * Can auto-delete the source shape(s) if desired.
 * Pressing the Offset button with the Ctrl key pressed (![Command icon](/img/key-command-16.png)on Mac) executes with the last used options.
+* Offsets can now be applied to open vectors, as well as closed shapes.

 ## Boolean Operations